Toddler development at 2-3 years: what’s happening

 Talking

 Around 2 years, toddlers might be able to use sentences of 2-3 words and say ‘I’, ‘you’ and ‘me’.
-Your child is learning and using a lot of words and might be easier to understand when talking.
+Your toddler is learning and using a lot of words and might be easier to understand when talking.

 At 3 years, toddlers can usually use sentences of 3-5 words, or even more.
-Your child starts learning how to take turns when speaking and might be able to have a short conversation with you.
+Your toddler starts learning how to take turns when speaking and might be able to have a short conversation with you.

 Thinking